calipho-sib/nextprot-user-stories/doc/user-stories.md

 Cucumber is an awesome tool that can help us create living documentation.
 It is a great way to gain a better understanding of how it should function.

 It utilizes Gherkin – a language that is at the core of Cucumber’s ability to both document and automate tests.
 It allows for writing tests around how a feature should behave – a process known as Behaviour Driven Development.

 We will gain a better understanding of what is being tested and how a feature should function – something that is along the same lines as writing user stories.

 # Gherkin, the `user story` language

-Gherkin is a declarative language - you write your code in such a way that it describes what you want to do (like SQL).
+Gherkin is a declarative language - you write your code in such a way that it describes what you want to do.

-Each `feature` is defined by a bunch of `scenarios` or `user-stories`.
+Each `feature` is defined as a bunch of `scenarios` or `user-stories`.

-A scenario focuses on 3 step definitions:
+A scenario focuses on 3 kind of step definitions (+ gherkin keywords):

-1. an established condition
+1. an established condition (`Given`...)
-2. an action
+2. an action (`When`...)
-3. an expected result
+3. an expected result (`Then`...)

 Each step is a declaration of what the user is doing in the scenario.

 Example:
 ```
 Scenario: User navigates to profile page
-Given I am on the home page
+Given the user is in the home page
-When I log in
+When he logs in
-Then I should be directed to my profile page
+Then he should be directed to his profile page
 ```

-To be automatically tested by cucumber, each step definition is mapped to java code that handle execution of the step.
+To be automatically tested by cucumber, each step definition is mapped to java code that handles execution of the step.

 Thanks to its declarative language, it's not so hard for non-developers to write them.

 Thus we can decouple the definition of a scenario (done by both collaborators) from the attached function (done by developers).

-# Features editors
+# `user story` compliant editors

 We need the help of a text editor to formalize those user-stories.
 Depending on the profile of the writer, there are some alternative solutions.